ball2004244/PlayAI-Book-Reader/README.md

 ## For Development

-Copy the `.env.example` file to `.env` and fill in the required environment variables.
+Copy the `.env.example` file to `.env.local` and fill in the required environment variables.

 Then, install the dependencies: